sonic-net/SONiC/doc/audit/security_auditing_HLD.md

    A: The config audit disable command is intended as an enablement feature, allowing users to disable security auditing when needed, such as for performance optimization.
 However, only users with sudo or root-level access should have the ability to execute this command to prevent misuse.

 ## 6. Future Improvements
-1. Support monitor Config DB changes and auto restart auditd daemon, not depend on CLI
+1. Support most recent 5-10 change history list?
+Like who and when made the changes?
 2. Support only trusted user can manage the security auditing feature